dbarroso1/Morti-OS-Suite/README.md

 Morti-OS: Machine Operated Relationship Trained Input-Output System

-# Requirments
+## Requirments

 Morti was built and tested on Anaconda using `Python 3.5` and `Tensorflow 1.8`.
-A full list of requirements can be found in the `bin/` folder under `requirements.txt` just the command below.
+A full list of requirements can be found in `bin/requirements.txt` or just use the command below.

 ```python
 pip install -r bin/requirements.txt
 ```

 To visualize the computational graph and the cost with [TensorBoard](https://www.tensorflow.org/how_tos/summaries_and_tensorboard/), just run `tensorboard --logdir save/`.

-# Installation
+## Installation

 <img align="right" src="bin\en_docs\images\cli.png">

-## Morti Command Line Interface (Morti-CLI)
+# Morti Command Line Interface (Morti-CLI)

 While this is currently a work in progress, I have included a simple CLI for setting up and running Morti-OS.
 You can run the CLI by running `bash Morti-CLI` from the root folder.